Hydrogen Laws and Incentives in Massachusetts

 Eligible vehicles must have a manufacturer’s suggested retail price of less than $80,000.
 For more information, see the MOR-EV Pick-Ups and Class 2b Vehicles website.

-Light-Duty Zero Emission Vehicle (ZEV) Rebates
+Light-Duty Zero Emission Vehicle (ZEV) Incentives

-Massachusetts Department of Energy Resources’ Massachusetts Offers Rebates for Electric Vehicles (MOR-EV) Program offers residents, non-profits, and businesses rebates of up to $3,500 for the purchase or lease of eligible new ZEVs.
 Eligible non-profit and business fleet vehicles may include rental cars, company cars, and light-duty delivery vehicles.
-An additional $1,500 rebate is available to applicants participating in an eligible income-qualified state assistance program.
-Applicants must apply within three months of the vehicle purchase or lease date and must retain ownership of the vehicle for a minimum of 36 months.
+Incentives based on household income qualification are available to applicants participating in specific income-qualified state assistance programs.
+MOR-EV incentives can be stacked.
+Pre-owned vehicle purchase price must be below $40,000.
+The incentive is available at the point-of-sale for those who pre-apply, or can be claimed as a rebate within 90 days of the purchase or lease, and incentive recipients must maintain ownership of the vehicle for a minimum of 36 months.
+Additional conditions apply.
 For more information, including application and eligibility requirements, see the MOR-EV website.

 Zero Emission Truck Rebates